-It usually occurs when a person’s eyes come in contact with an allergen, a substance that causes the body’s immune system to overreact.
+It usually occurs when a person’s eyes contact an allergen, a substance that causes the body’s immune system to overreact.

 The result is a greater secretion of tears.